bh247484/client-side-neural-compression/ml-model-workshop/dev-notes.md

 ## Dependency Issue Fixes
 - Must install in this order to avoid protobuf depednecy conflict between onnx and descript-audio-codec
-- Also should include `--prefer-binary` flag to avoid cmake incompatibilities
+- Also should include `--prefer-binary` flag to avoid cmake incompatibilities wherever possible

 ```sh
 pip install onnx onnxruntime onnxscript --prefer-binary